cuga-rajal/opensim_apple_arm64/README.md

 Download and install the latest stable Mysql Community Server:
 	https://dev.mysql.com/downloads/mysql/

+The Mysql website confuses many people, so I'm providing some details on this step:
   - After selecting the DMG package, on the next screen, click “No thanks, just start my download.”
-  - After the file has downloaded, you will need to use a special step to open it since it is not notarized by Apple.
-Right-click on the DMG installer file and select Open.
+  - After the file has downloaded, to open it, right-click on the DMG installer file and select Open.
-  In the dialog that follows, click Open again.
+  - In the dialog that follows, click Open once again.
-  - During the installation you will be prompted to choose Legacy or Secure encryption.
+  - During installation, you will be prompted to choose Legacy or Secure encryption.
     Select "Use Legacy Password Encryption” unless you know what you’re doing.
     Opensim does support Secure Encryption but this option is more complex to set up and is not needed for standalone or test systems.

-Mysql will work fine with the default settings, but if you want to change the settings you can install a file at /private/etc/my.cnf and use MySQL Pref Pane to Apply the changes.
+Mysql will work fine with the default settings, but if you want to change the settings, you can install a file at /private/etc/my.cnf and use MySQL Pref Pane to Apply the changes.

-Once the server is up and running, then either import your existing opensim database or create a new empty database for a fresh install of opensim.
+Once the Mysql server is up and running, then either import your existing opensim database or create a new empty database for a fresh install of opensim.

 Set up a Mysql user account that has all priveleges granted for the opensim database.